Program Assistant & Field Trip Coordinator for Ecuador Programs

-Seven years after the conversation with my Guatemalan colleague, I am back “home” having just completed my fourth semester as Programme Director for the Northern Ireland Democracy and Social Change programme.
+Seven years after the conversation with my Guatemalan colleague, I am back “home” having just completed my fourth semester as Programme Director for the Northern Ireland Conflict, Peace, and Transition programme.
 So what happened?

 Well I did find time to get away.
 My wife and I traveled around the world and experienced as much of it as we could.
 Being away from Northern Ireland I embraced new spaces but I also gained something unexpected–many of these new places, people and events challenged my understanding of the issues presented at home.
 These experiences caused me to deeply reflect on a number of things for the first time.
 I returned to Northern Ireland with more questions than ever.
 I was also much more critical of some of the “answers” I had been offering before I left.

 To question is to be in good company–“Anyone who isn’t confused here doesn’t really understand what is going on” is a quote often used to illustrate the complexities of understanding life in Northern Ireland.
 Yet understanding Northern Ireland, its violent past and the potential for a peaceful future is the incredible task HECUA students engage in.